isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    between two instances, reducing the traffic processed by each of them.
-   However, it is not always clear to the operators that using the ``load-balancing`` mode requires manually splitting the address pools between two Kea instances using client classification.
-It precludes two servers from allocating the same address to different clients.
+   However, it is not always clear to the operators that using the ``load-balancing`` mode requires manually splitting the address pools between two Kea instances using client classification, to preclude both servers from allocating the same address to different clients.
    Such a split is not needed in the ``hot-standby`` mode.
 Thus, the benefit of using the ``hot-standby`` over the ``load-balancing`` mode is that the former has a simpler configuration.
 Conversely, ``load-balancing`` has higher